AdobeDocs/experience-manager-65.en/help/communities/essentials-assignments.md

   </tr>
   <tr>
    <td><strong> properties</strong></td>
-   <td>See <a href="assignments.md">Assignments Feature</a></td>
+   <td>see <a href="/help/communities/assignments.md">Assignments Feature</a></td>
   </tr>
  </tbody>
 </table>

 ### Completion and Success Status {#completion-and-success-status}

-Completion and Success status are used in reports as well as status banners on Assignments.
+Completion and Success status are used in reports and status banners on Assignments.

 Completion Status: